practicalli/clojure/testing/unit-testing/index.md

 * Use [test selectors](test-selectors.md) with a [test runner](/testing/test-runners/) to selectively run tests and optimise speed of test runs
 * Limit mocking of systems to integration tests (although mocking data is good everywhere)

+## Running tests

+[Test runners](/testing/test-runners/) can run be run in the REPL used for development or run separately via the command line and continuous integration tasks.

 ![Clojure unit testing approach - editor and command line](https://raw.githubusercontent.com/practicalli/graphic-design/live/clojure/clojure-testing-approach.png)